Last Updated on January 5, 2022 by Muhammad Junaid Khalid

 - Now head over and open the first menu which is System, now navigate to the storage sub-menu, and simply enable the Storage sense option.

-- Windows 10 will now automatically clean your unwanted files, and will definitely improve computer performance.
+- Windows 10 will now automatically clean your unwanted files and will improve computer performance.

 #2 Disable unnecessary Startup Apps